sjpradhan/Logistic-Analysis/README.md

-This query will provide a breakdown of route frequencies between different pairs of origin and destination ports, allowing us to identify the most commonly used routes in your logistics network.
+This query will provide a breakdown of route frequencies between different pairs of origin and destination ports, allowing us to identify the most commonly used routes in logistics network.
 This insight could pave the way for route optimization strategies.
 */